xitrum-framework/scaposer/README.rst

   val po = poo.get // => A scaposer.Po
   po.t("Hello")    // => "Bonjour"

-If there's no translation, the input is returned:
+If there's no translation, or the translation is an empty string (not translated yet), the input is returned:

 ::